luyaohan1001/linux_kernel_oled_ssd1306/README.md

 #### Kanban - TODO

-- [x] release-00: Minimal-viable kernel i2c bus module and simple configruation + fill-screen.
+- [x] release-00: Minimal-viable kernel i2c bus module and simple configruation + fill-screen function.
     - Constructing Makefile, setup build-environment (linux kernel headers)
     - Understanding struct i2c_client , struct i2c_driver.
     - Implementing probe and remove callbacks when the kernel inserts/remove the driver.

 - [x] release-01: Add font / image support to the screen datalink layer.
-    - Reading and coding various display functionalities according to SSD1306 I2C interface defined by Solomon Systech datasheet.
+    - Reading and implementing various display utitlities (change line, clear screen, set coordinate...etc) according to SSD1306 datasheet by Solomon Systech.

-- [x] release-02: Add user-space interface through sysfs.
+- [x] release-02: Add oled_sysfs as an interface to user-space.
     - Understanding struct kobject, kobj_attrbute.
-    - Providing implementation on the creation of the oled device as a sysfs folder.
+    - Implementing the creation of the oled device as a sysfs folder.
-    - Providing implementation on the creation of oled attributes such as display_text, brightness, etc. as files in that sysfs folder.
+    - Implementing the creation of oled attributes such as display_text, brightness, etc. as files in that sysfs folder.
+    - Implementing kthread in driver.c that flushes display_text stored through sysfs onto the screen.

-- [ ] release-03: Develop the dinosaur game on this screen.
+- [ ] release-03: Develop the dinosaur game displaying on this screen.
     - Add multi-threading protection to critical sections.
-    - Develop user-space dinosaur game, interacting with the kernel module through oled_sysfs.
+    - Developing the Chrome dinosaur game, interacting with the kernel module through oled_sysfs.

 - [ ] release-04: Unit testing.
     - TBD